pytask-dev/pytask/docs/tutorials/waf/how_to_execute_a_project.rst

     $ python waf.py distclean

-Similar commands are available for pipeline.
+Similar commands are available for pytask.
 Remember that the ``configure`` step is unnecessary and, thus, we have the following two commands.

 .. code-block:: bash

-    $ pipeline build
-    $ pipeline clean
+    $ pytask